-The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the balance sheet date and the amounts reported for the revenues and expenses during the year.
+The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the balance sheet date and the amounts reported for the income and expenditure during the year.
 Estimates and assumptions are made taking into account historical experience, current trends and other relevant factors.
 However, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.

-Items in the net assets statement at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+Items in the net assets statement at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

+Uncertainties

-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on Fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.

+During the period, the Fund reclassified its investments in pooled property funds from Level 2 to Level 3.
+The Coronavirus pandemic has resulted in a significant reduction in the number of UK commercial property transactions, which has had an impact on the standard CBRE valuation approach used by the largest of our property fund managers, Threadneedle.
+An estimate has been provided by Threadneedle as the standard valuation approach cannot be applied at this time.
+The valuation has therefore been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPFA 10 of the RICS Red Book Global.
+Consequently, less certainty and a higher degree of caution - should be attached to the valuation than would normally be the case.
+Given the lack of observable inputs underpinning the valuation, the Fund has made the decision to reclassify all such assets to Level 3.

+Effect if actual results differ from assumptions

 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, an increase in the discount rate assumption would result in a decrease in the pension liability.
-An increase in assumed earnings would increase the value of liabilities and an increase in assumed life expectancy would increase the liability Private equity Private equity investments are valued at fair value in accordance with British Venture Capital Association guidelines.
-These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation.
-The total private equity investments in the financial statements are £4.1m.
-There is a risk that this investment may be understated or overstated in the accounts.
+For instance, an 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £30.3m.
+An 0.1% increase in assumed earnings would increase the value of liabilities by £1.9m and an increase in assumed life expectancy would increase the liability by £70.2m.

+The total property pooled investments in the financial accounts are £48.8m.
+There is a risk that these investments may be undertated or overstated in the accounts.
+A 5% decrease in value would decrease the total valuation by £2.4m.

+Item

+Pooled property fund

-NOTE 6 - CONTRIBUTIONS RECEIVABLE
+Actuarial present value of promised retirement benefits NOTE 6 - CONTRIBUTIONS RECEIVABLE

-Employee contributions are calculated on a sliding scale based on a percentage of their gross pay.
+Employee contributions are calculated on a sliding scale based on a percentage of their pensionable pay.
 The Council, scheduled and admitted bodies are required to make contributions determined by the Fund's actuary to maintain the solvency of the Fund.
-The following table shows a breakdown of the total amount of employers' and employees' contributions.
+The following table shows a breakdown of the total amount of employee contributions.